geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 #### Take a look

 Click on the "Layer Preview" link in the left-hand gutter.
-If you don't see the quick-start layer on the first page of results, enter the name of the layer you just created into the search box, and press <Enter>.
+If you don't see the quick-start layer on the first page of results, enter the name of the layer you just created into the search box, and press &lt;Enter&gt;.

 Once you see your layer, click on the "OpenLayers" link, which will open a new tab.
 By default, the display that opens will be empty, because we have enabled the time dimension for this layer, but the preview does not specify a time.
 In the URL bar for the visualization, add the following to the end: